Inlay: Inlay in stone

 Pietra dura is the usual term in Europe for detailed inlays in contrasting colours of stones, including many semi-precious types; parchin kari is an Indian term.
-Pietra dura developed from the Roman Opus sectile, which was typically used on a larger scale, especially in floors.
+Pietra dura developed from the Roman opus sectile, which was typically used on a larger scale, especially in floors.
 Cosmatesque work on walls and floors, and smaller objects, was a medieval intermediate stage, continuing ancient opus alexandrinum.

 Inlaid artifacts have come down to us from the Ancient Mayan civilization, among them, jade, mother of pearl and onyx inlaid into stone during the era that arts reached a peak during the seven centuries from 200 to 900 AD.

+Angie Reano Owen, a Kewa Pueblo artist from New Mexico revived prehistoric Hohokam and Anasazi traditional designs in the 1970s with a new technique to inlay stone and shell mosaic jewelry.
+Her work has been collected by the Museum of Fine Arts Boston, the National Museum of the American Indian and the American Museum of Natural History.

 Inlay on fabrics

-Vivienne Westwood created her Portrait Collection based on the furniture of Andre Charles Boulle.
+Vivienne Westwood created her Portrait Collection based on the furniture of André-Charles Boulle.

+Inlay in painting

+Kaloust Guedel Introduced the inlay technique into contemporary painting as a philosophical concept.

+In knitting, roositud is an inlay technique found in Estonian knitting.